 The town is really a small city and is one of the prettiest of all Florida towns.

 It is liberally dotted with beautiful small lakes and has a large swan population that lives and prospers among the lakes.

 Swan sculptures are placed all over town and seem to be the mascot of choice.
+The beautiful birds are fed and cared for by the City of Lakeland.
 Lake Morton and Lake Mirror are in the downtown area, and are home to hundreds of swans.